YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 PCTYRESERVED, Attempted operation not supported on ^%Y* namespace

-All GT.M Components Error: The ^%Y* global namespace is reserved to YottaDB/GT.M and is not available to application code except as otherwise documented.
+All YottaDB Components Error: The ^%Y* global namespace is reserved to YottaDB and is not available to application code except as otherwise documented.

 Action: Map all application globals to other than ^%Y* and make sure application code references are correct.